donutrj/verdigris2/content/Characters/Talents/Talents Master List.md

 You are used to treating wounds in the heat of action.
 While in combat you may make an intelligence test adding your level in this talent to the test.
 On a success the subject stops bleeding and regains 1d3+SL wounds.

 Pushed tests will result in infection on a failed endurance test.
+## Fine Penmanship
+Max: 1

+You are an adept with quill and ink.
+Your fine scrawling allow you to fit two spells into one tome when you're preparing materials for future casting.
 ## Fisherman
 Max: Withstand